pochih/CBIR/README.md

 ## Part4: usage of repository
-If you are interesting with the results, and want to try your own images.
+If you are interesting with the results, and want to try your own images,

 Please refer to [USAGE.md](https://github.com/brianhuang1019/CBIR/blob/master/USAGE.md)